andrealorenzon/testo_tesi/tesi.md

 ## Results

-We report the tables of Matthews Correlation Coefficient for every model.
+We report the tables of Matthews Correlation Coefficient for each model.

 ![image-20201013165631877](image-20201013165631877.png)